farif/farif.github.io/_pages/cv.md

 Education
 ======
+* PostDoc., University of Iowa, 2021
 * PhD in CS, University College Dublin, 2016
 * MS in Logic and CS, TU Wien and TU Dresden, 2011
-* BS in CS, University of Central Punjab Pakistan, 2005

 Previous Work Experience
 ======